11 brilliant home highlight kits to create naturally sunkissed tones at home

 Requires some skill

-L'Oreal is always at the forefront of hair color techniques, and this clever kit is designed to make that tricky ombré technique easier to pull off at home.
-Ombré hair is essentially subtle graduation of color through the hair, usually resulting in lighter ends and deeper roots.
-The secret to getting a salon-look ombré from home highlight kits is all in the blending, so go slowly and carefully for the best results.
+L'Oréal brands are always at the forefront of hair colour techniques, and this clever kit is designed to make that tricky ombré technique easier to pull off at home.
+Ombré is essentially a subtle graduation of colour through the hair, usually starting with deeper roots and developing through to lighter ends.
+The secret to getting a salon-look with home highlight kits is all in the blending, so go slowly and carefully for the best results.

-As well as gentle shade-lifting hair dye, this contains an expert touch finger applicator brush to assist with creating a seamless blend between the lightened ends and root sections.
-Christophe Robin, an expert colorist for L'Oréal Paris, advises, "For best results, start between ear and chin level."
+As well as gentle shade-lifting hair dye, this contains an expert touch finger applicator brush to help create a seamless blend between the lightened ends and root sections.
+Christophe Robin, an expert colourist for L'Oréal Paris, advises: "For best results, start [somewhere] between ear and chin level."

 (Image credit: John Frieda)